2026 05 06

 11. Where to Find More Information

-📍 Dominikonų St. 6, Vilnius
+📍 Dominikonų St 6, Vilnius

 📞 +370 677 21 591

-Vilnius Tourist Information Centre
+Vilnius Tourist Information Center

 Here you will find:

-• the audiovisual experience “Vilnius: A Taste of Stories”
+• The audiovisual experience “Vilnius: A Taste of Stories”

 • free publications and maps